 We are actively fundraising to establish this Appreciation Club.
 To help honor Dr. Ritchie, click here or you may send a donation by mail to: ASAS Foundation, PO Box 7410, IL 61826.
-If you prefer, please contact the ASAS office at 217-356-9050 and we will take your pledge and generate an invoice for your donation.
+If you prefer, please contact the ASAS office at 217-356-9050 and we will take your pledge and generate a pledge form for your donation.

-He has also officiated the national shows of 13 beef cattle breeds and seven swine breeds in the U.S. and Canada.
-In 1994, Ritchie was inducted into the Saddle and Sirloin Portrait Club, the highest honor awarded in the U.S. livestock industry.
+Dr. Harlan has also officiated the national shows of 13 beef cattle breeds and seven swine breeds in the U.S. and Canada.
+In 1994, he was inducted into the Saddle and Sirloin Portrait Club, the highest honor awarded in the U.S. livestock industry.

 2022 Harlan Ritchie Symposium: Charting the Course Ahead in the Beef Industry

 Presented: Tuesday, March 15, 2022

 - Climate Change and the Beef Industry: A Rapid Expansion

 - The Interface Between Agriculture Producers and Supply Chains in Relation to Sustainability